comptoolsres/comptoolsres.github.io/index.md

 ## Meeting Times

-Summer A runs May 11, 2020 through June 19, 2020.
-May 25th is Memorial Day holiday.

-### Synchronous Meetings: Mon, Wed, Fri 11:00am - 12:15pm
+### Synchronous Meetings: Mon, Wed, Fri 8:30am - 9:20am

-* I will be online and presenting material and/or helping students: **Mon, Wed, Fri during 3rd period (11:00am - 12:15pm)**
+* I will be online and presenting material and/or helping students: **Mon, Wed, Fri 8:30am - 9:20am)**
 {% include important.html content="You should make every effort to attend these sessions.
-While there will be note pages and hopefully a video recording of these sessions, **this is the best opportunity to ask questions and get help from me and others in the class.**" %}
+While I will post most lectures ahead of time and will record these session, **this is the best opportunity to ask questions and get help from me and others in the class.**" %}
   * I understand that with all that is going on, some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

-### Asynchronous Work: Tue, Thurs
+### Asynchronous Work

-* On Tuesday and Thursday, students will work on projects either independently or in small, virtual groups.
+* Students will work on projects either independently or in small, virtual groups.
-* These sessions can be more flexible in timing and will give you and your classmates times to get more hands-on experience and challenge yourselves to learn on your own.
+* This work can be more flexible in timing and will give you and your classmates times to get more hands-on experience and challenge yourselves to learn on your own.
-* There will still be content that needs to be covered, and students should plan on working on Tuesday and Thursday, but can generally do the work whenever is convenient for them.

-### Office Hours: Thursday 11:00 to 2:00 and by Appointment
+### Office Hours

-* I have scheduled office hours for **Thursday between 11:00am and 2:00pm**.
-I am also available at other times by appointment.
+* Tuesdays from 11:00am to noon
+* Thursdays from 2:00pm to 3:00pm
+* By Appointment--please email me to setup a different time if needed.

 {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
-There will be some frustration.
-I expect that you will need help.
-You should expect that you will need help.
-I want to help you!
-I cannot always help if you don't ask.
+There will be some frustration. **I expect that you will need help.
+You should expect that you will need help.** I want to help you!
+I cannot always help if you do not ask for the help you need.
 Please ask for help." %}

 ## Course Textbooks